NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/storm-arrow.md

 trait02: "consumable"
 trait03: "electricity"
 trait04: "magical"
-trait05: "common"
+trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 9
 weight:
 value: "130"
 subvalue: "gp"
 invest:
 usage: "held in one hand"
 license: "ORC"
 identify:
-description: "**Activate** `pf2:1` (manipulate)  * * *  The head of this arrow is made from gleaming copper.
+description: "**Activate** `pf2:1` (manipulate)  * * *  The head of this arrow is
+  made from gleaming copper.
 When an activated _storm arrow_ hits a target, it is buffeted by raging winds and struck by a bolt of lightning that deals 3d12 electricity damage and the target must attempt a DC 25 Reflex check saving throw.
-If this arrow is shot from a weapon with a _shock_ property rune, the save DC increases to 27, though the attack doesn't benefit from the _shock_ property rune itself.  * * *  **Critical Success** The foe is unaffected.  **Success** The foe takes half damage and isn't affected by the wind.  **Failure** The foe takes full damage and is buffeted by winds for 1 round, taking a -2 circumstance penalty to ranged attack rolls and a -10-foot circumstance penalty to its fly Speed.  **Critical Failure** As failure, but the foe takes double damage."
+If this arrow is shot from a weapon with a _shock_ property rune, the save DC increases to 27, though the attack doesn't benefit from the _shock_ property rune itself.  * * *\
+  \  **Critical Success** The foe is unaffected.  **Success** The foe takes half damage and isn't affected by the wind.  **Failure** The foe takes full damage and is buffeted by winds for 1 round, taking a -2 circumstance penalty to ranged attack rolls and a -10-foot circumstance penalty to its fly Speed.  **Critical Failure** As failure, but the foe takes double damage."
 powerTitle1:
 actionEconomy1:
 type1: